synozure/AutoSplit64/README.md

 - [Author](#release)

 ## Introduction
-Inspired by Gerardo Cervantes's [Star Classifier](https://github.com/gerardocervantes8/Star-Classifier-For-Mario-64), SM64 Auto-Splitter functions by predicting the current star count from screenshots of the star counter.
+Inspired by Gerardo Cervantes's [Star Classifier](https://github.com/gerardocervantes8/Star-Classifier-For-Mario-64), AutoSplit64 functions by predicting the current star count from screenshots of the star counter.

-SM64 Auto-Splitter is primarily designed for console use, however may still function for Emulator.
+AutoSplit64 is primarily designed for console use, however may still function for Emulator.
 For details on proper emulator configuration see Giboss's [Setup Guide](https://goo.gl/PKGDn6).

 For general Super Mario 64 questions please direct them toward the Super Mario 64 [discord](https://discord.gg/Xvk6AXQ).